 That’s why we’re providing these 5 basic tips for students accused of online academic misconduct.

 1. Do not respond to the charges without consulting a lawyer

 The first and most important tip to keep in mind if you’ve been accused of cheating or any other type of online misconduct is to not respond to the claims immediately.

 Many people are tempted to attest to their innocence, but doing so without consulting an attorney can just lead to more complications down the road.

-Wait to respond to the accusations until you have spoken with someone who has worked on these types of cases before.
+Wait to respond to the accusations until you have spoken with someone with experience with these types of cases.